 Personally, I think it comes from a fascination with material and craft and a longing to scale down and simplify.

 Architectural design work is very complex and takes a long time to be realised if at all.
 Furniture design in contrast in my experience is very intimate; during the design, process conversations happen between the client, the carpenter and me, that’s it!

 4. What inspires your furniture designs, and how do you keep challenging yourself to grow and develop your craft?

 My Inspiration comes from a study of the crafts and the past whilst incorporating contemporary ways of thinking and making.
-In a way, I am looking both backward and presently to where we are right now.
+In a way, I am looking both backwards and presently to where we are right now.